 Some of his accolades include: Dr. Landis Special Education Administrator of the Year, S.T.A.R.
-Administrator of the Year, Tandy Scholars Outstanding Teacher, Teacher of the Year, South Lake High School, 1 of 3 finalists for the Lake County Teacher of the Year, Educator of the Year Finalist Branch County Michigan, Disney’s Teacherrific Finalist, South Lake High School Teacher of the Year, Radio Shack Outstanding Teacher, Clermont Chamber of Commerce Teacher of the Year and Leadership North Fulton and Greater North Fulton Chamber Non-Profit Leader of the Year.
+Administrator of the Year, Tandy Scholars Outstanding Teacher, Teacher of the Year, South Lake High School, 1 of 3 finalists for the Lake County Teacher of the Year, Educator of the Year Finalist Branch County Michigan, Disney’s Teacherrific Finalist, South Lake High School Teacher of the Year, Radio Shack Outstanding Teacher, Clermont Chamber of Commerce Teacher of the Year, Leadership North Fulton and Greater North Fulton Chamber Non-Profit Leader of the Year.

 “For myself, education provides an opportunity for continual learning and growth.
 One of my hopes as the Head of School is to instill a love of learning in my students, as I share my own passion for learning with them.
 I feel there is a need for compassionate, strong, and dedicated individuals who are excited about working with children.
 In our competitive society it is important for students to not only receive a solid education, but to work with someone who is aware of and sensitive to their individual needs.
 I am such a person and will always strive to be the best educator that I can be.”